 At some point, the style got picked up as a kind of caste mark that can be roughly described as European preppy.
 The original coats were loose around the body and reaching just below the knees.
 The back was constructed with a deep center vent that swung out from the shoulder blades, and the fly front was said to help protect the leather buttons from exposed underbrush.
 The New York Times noted the style “automatically goes with cuff buttons left open on a bespoke sport coat, or a promising job at the Morgan Guaranty branch on the Place Vendome.”
 But as fashion changed, the Loden coat twisted and turned until it was barely recognizable.
 Sometimes you can find coats made from Loden cloth — which is coarse wool that has been put through a wet finishing process until it shrinks and becomes something like dense felt.
 But the original, deep center-pleat coats are hard to find.

-Robert Stolz came across it many years ago, after having retired from the Marines and meeting his Austrian wife while working on a defense project in the Middle East.
-That’s how he eventually found himself living in Austria and visiting one of those old Alpine mills.
+Robert Stolz came across it many years ago, after having retired from the Marines and meeting his Austrian wife while studying abroad in Cairo and working on a defense project in the Middle East for some years before moving to her native Austria.
+That’s how he eventually found himself visiting one of those old Alpine mills.
 It was at that moment when Robert decided to try to bring the coat back in a way that held true to the style’s heritage, but still spanned the spectrum from traditional Austrian (tracht) to modern Austrian (trachten mode) to classic European style.
 His company only uses natural materials — authentic Loden wool cloth and natural trims such as bone, horn, and leather (no plastic or synthetic blends).
 Robert also only manufactures in Europe and the United States.
 “Using natural materials is better for the environment,” he tells me.
 “Not only is wool a renewable product (as sheep are sheared many times), but eventually the garment can quickly decompose.
 And by producing in Europe, we can be sure the manufacturing process is clean.”
 You can find Robert Stolz’ Loden coats on their website.